top of page

 : October 30, 2020

 Green Insight Japan, Inc. was registered at the Legal Affairs Bureau on August 17, 2020, and approved as a University of Shizuoka-based company on August 28, 2020.
 This approval has been released on the university webpage.
-University-based companies are expected to promote innovation in developing new markets with novel products derived from intellectual property with commercialization potential (translated from the Ministry of Economy, Trade and Industry, Japan).
+University-based companies are expected to promote innovation by developing new markets and commercializing novel products derived from intellectual property with commercial potential (translated from the Ministry of Economy, Trade and Industry, Japan).

 Hirokazu Kobayashi’s Last Lecture on February 17, 2020